joomla-framework/registry/docs/features/command-line-management.md

 ### Prerequisites

-In order to use these commands, your application must use the `joomla/console` package.
+In order to use these commands, your application must use the [`joomla/console`](https://github.com/joomla-framework/console) package.

 ### Setup

 The command classes each have one required dependency, a configured `Joomla\Crypt\Crypt` instance which will be used to read the encrypted file, and if necessary encrypt the file when saving updates.
 Once the `Crypt` instance is configured, commands can be added to the console application through its `addCommand` method.
-A basic example is below.

 ```php
 <?php